shoes013/one-click-hugo-cms/README.md

-This readme file is a first descriptive file of this project.
-The project represents an initial run at software program development activity.  eventually as the repository grows it working with llm files and other AI versions of modern day software rojects.
+This readme file is a first file descriptive of the task assignment(s) of this initial software development project posted, modified, and source tracked on github.
-more to come
+The project represents an initial endeavor in programing and in software development activities.